5 categories of food that jack sprat could eat on Thanksgiving

 The protein category might be a little tricky for Jack and his wife.
 We tend to think of protein as something we get from meat.
 Back in the day, we referred to this category as “the meat group.”

-Seafood, meat, poultry, eggs, beans, peas, lentils, nuts, seeds, and soy products are all a part of the Protein Category.
+The Protein Category includes seafood, meat, poultry, eggs, beans, peas, lentils, nuts, seeds, and soy products.
 Even though beans, peas, and lentils are also part of the Vegetable Category.
-And just like Jack Sprat, (who ate no fat) our meat and poultry choices should be lean or low-fat too.
+And just like Jack Sprat (who ate no fat), our meat and poultry choices should be lean or low-fat too.
 But remember Jack’s wife?
 She would not eat even lean meat.
-We might, therefore, assume that Jack’s wife was a vegetarian (a person that does not eat meat).
-In the little book, “Jack Sprat Learns About Food”, Jack helps his wife by presenting her with nuts and beans, so she will have a source of protein.
+We might, therefore, assume that Jack’s wife was a vegetarian (a person who does not eat meat).
+In the little book, “Jack Sprat Learns About Food”, Jack helps his wife by presenting her with nuts and beans so that she will have a source of protein.
 Vegetarian options in the Protein Category include beans, peas, lentils, nuts, seeds, and soy products.

-It is a good idea to have some vegetarian options available at your Thanksgiving dinner.
-You can find a lot of vegetarian recipes online.
+It is a good idea to offer some vegetarian options at your Thanksgiving dinner.
+Many vegetarian recipes are available online.

 Jack Sprat could eat dairy.
 See myplate.gov and dawnstephensbooks.com and read Jack Sprat Learns About Food